 Gobos (also known as cookies or flags) create drama and interest in a rendering.
 Below are some basic settings to get started working with gobo lights in your Cinema 4D projects.
 Use them as a jumping off point and customize them as needed.

-First we will be setting up the light fixture in the heirarchy, then create a material with an alpha channel texture, and lastly, assign & adjust the material on the light object.
+First we will be setting up the light fixture in the hierarchy, then create a material with an alpha channel texture, and lastly, assign & adjust the material on the light object.

 Start by adding a Spot light object to your scene.
 Select Shadow Maps (Soft) with no visible light.
 Adjust intensity as desired.